- Home

 1. Gluten-free fresh pasta

 If you’re passionate about Italian food and love tucking into a comforting bowl of pasta, the idea of giving it up can be heartbreaking!
-Luckily, you don’t have to – and while most supermarkets sell decent gluten-free pasta these days, for the best results you might want to try making your own.
+Luckily, you don’t have to – and while most supermarkets sell decent gluten-free pasta these days, for the best results, you might like to make your own.

-Xanthan gum is an important ingredient in gluten-free dough recipes, as it’s this that makes the pasta dough elastic rather than dry and crumbly.
-Most supermarkets sell xanthan gum.
+Xanthan gum is an important ingredient in gluten-free dough recipes, as it makes the pasta dough elastic rather than dry and crumbly.
+Luckily, most supermarkets sell xanthan gum.
 To find out how to make gluten-free fresh pasta from scratch, check out this recipe by Pasta Evangelists – or have a watch of the video below.

 We all know that vegetables should form a large part of our diet – but most of us still aren’t eating enough.
-Vegetables are packed with health-boosting vitamins and fibre, yet in the UK, fewer than one in 10 people eat the recommended daily amount of fibre (30g).
-Making an effort to eat more veg is one of the best things you can do for your health – and of course, veggies are naturally gluten-free.
+Vegetables are packed with health-boosting vitamins and fibre, yet in the UK, only 4% of people eat the recommended daily amount of fibre (30g).
+Eating more veggies is one of the best things you can do for your health – and of course, they’re naturally gluten-free.

 3. Tuscan butter salmon